bibbox/bibbox-documentation/docs/installation-source.md

    docker images from the BIBBOX docker hub [BIBBOX docker hub](https://hub.docker.com/r/bibbox/).

 * **SYS-.... repositories** provides the source code running inside the virtual machine, which provides all services of the BIBBOX SaaS framework.

     * **sys-bibbox-backend-liferay** backend of the BIBBOX portal, based on the liferay framwork.
 This provides functionaty for the management of applications instances, the application store and the central user management.

     * **sys-bibbox-frontend** all frontend code (React libraries).
 They are loaded by the backend at runtime.

     * **sys-activities** service, for logging and synchronisation of all high level activities (installation, dleeting, start/stop, etc.) running as a docker container.

     * **sys-idmapping**  service, for mapping of internal IDs and connection to external ID systems (B2Handle, EPIC) running a a docker container.

-  * **sys-bibbox-vmscripts** Collection of phyton scripts for
-     * management of applications, e.g. installation, port management, file management.
-     * setup script for the configuration of the portal, called after vagrant / puppet scripts are finished.
+    * **sys-bibbox-vmscripts** Collection of phyton scripts for management of applications, e.g. installation, port management, file management, setup script for the configuration of the portal, called after vagrant / puppet scripts are finished.

 * **RES-.... repositories**  ressources. e.g. a common icon set for biobank applications.